Tomatoes Reduce Obesity-Related risks

 Researchers followed 1,031 men in Finland between the ages of 46 and 65.
 Among the men with the lowest levels of lycopene, the incidence of stroke was more than doubled.
 Those with the highest levels of lycopene were 59 percent less likely to have a stroke caused by clots than those with the lowest levels.12 Tomatoes have natural anti-clotting compounds.13

-Metabolic syndrome is characterized by obesity, high blood pressure, elevated cholesterol and triglycerides, and inflammation.
+Metabolic syndrome s characterized by obesity, high blood pressure, elevated cholesterol and triglycerides, and inflammation.
 Eight weeks of consuming tomato juice led to reduced inflammatory markers and improved ability of the blood vessels to dilate in men who had metabolic syndrome compared to men who had the same condition but did not consume tomato juice.
 Additionally, the tomato juice enhanced the cells’ ability to respond to insulin.
 LDL cholesterol was also decreased while the beneficial HDL was slightly increased.14

-Consuming Tomatoes Regularly may Improve Your Mental Health
+Consuming Tomatoes Regularly May Improve Your Mental Health

 Frequent tomato consumption may help to reduce the risk for depression significantly.
 A cross-sectional survey examined the mental health and dietary habits of 986 Japanese people aged over 70 years.
 Those who reported eating tomatoes two to six times a week were 46% less likely to report mild or severe symptoms of depression than those who ate tomatoes less than once a week.
 No such association was found for other vegetables.
 Another study found that women who consumed tomatoes for four weeks improved anxiety and depression scores and helped to alleviate some menopausal symptoms in middle-aged women.15

-Frequent Tomato Consumption may Reduce Your Risk for Certain Cancers
+Frequent Tomato Consumption May Reduce Your Risk for Certain Cancers

 In one study of older women, those who reported a lower intake of lycopene had more risk for kidney cancer.
 Those who ingested more lycopene, had a 39 percent lower risk.16 By the way, since high blood pressure increases the risk for kidney cancer, we recommend you make your own tomato sauce with a little salt instead of purchased processed foods which are typically high in sodium.